 When people come to work, they bring their age, gender, culture, faith, family, finances, past experiences, and dreams.
 In whole-person hiring, you welcome this data, explore the advantages, and find ways to leverage these life experiences.

 Sadly, companies often expect candidates to leave many of their whole-person gifts at home.
-Unconscious biases can turn ugly in the interview room, so we discourage our interviewers from cultivating discussions over things like the year the candidate graduated, the ages of their children, the basis of their core values, or where they were raised and how that environment shaped them.
+Unconscious biases can turn ugly in recruitment, so we discourage our interviewers from cultivating discussions over things like the year the candidate graduated, the ages of their children, the basis of their core values, or where they were raised and how that environment shaped them.

 However, these very details are the rich, savory ingredients that each candidate brings, which could very well be the rainmaking ingredients in your company.
 One person may have learned more from struggling as a young parent than anything they ever learned in college.
 Another person may have fought to be the first college graduate in their family, and another may have learned critical fundamental truths about life and existence through their faith, shaping how they lead teams or engage with your customers.